-Here are some great yanagiba knives that I found on Amazon.
+Here are some great yanagiba knives that I found online.
 There’s something for everyone (budget-friendly, professional, stainless / high-carbon).
 Check them out:

-(** I receve a commission if you purchase through Amazon links.
-It helps to support the website.)
+(** The Chef Dojo recieves a commission if you purchase through these links.
+It helps to support the website. :))

 This beautiful, hand-crafted knife from Yoshihiro brand has a core of high-carbon White Steel #2 (i.e. Shirogami No. 2).
 The steel is very hard, with a rating of 62-63 HRC.
 This means the knife can take, and retain a sharper edge relative to softer steel knives.

 The thin, single-bevel blade also comes super sharp out of the box, and is ready to use right away.